Section 2508. Removal of Paint and Painting Steel Bridge Structures

 2) Use methods acceptable to the Engineer to re-prepare areas which were prepared by mechanical methods and are showing flash rust.

-4) Allow the prime coat to cure according to the coating manufacturer's recommendations before the intermediate coat is applied.
+4) Allow the prime and stripe coats to cure according to the coating manufacturer's recommendations before the intermediate coat is applied.

 c.
 Intermediate Coat.